-Disposable income is used to pay unsecured creditors.
+Disposable income is use to pay unsecured creditors.
 In most cases, you must include all disposable income in your Chapter 13 plan.

 Kansas Credit Counseling and Debtor Education Courses

 When you file a Chapter 13 bankruptcy in Kansas, there are two bankruptcy courses you must take as part of the Chapter 13 process.
-A Credit Counseling Course is required before you file your case.
+A Credit Counseling Course require before you file your case.
 A Debtor Education Course is required after you file your case.
-Both courses are offered online for a small fee.
+Both courses are offer online for a small fee.

-However, you must use an agency or company that is approved by the United States Trustee’s Office.
+However, you must use an agency or company approve by the United States Trustee’s Office.
 The Bankruptcy Court for Kansas has a link to the approved credit counseling agencies and financial management courses in Kansas on its website.

 Kansas Bankruptcy Exemptions